openvswitch/ovs/Documentation/topics/testing.rst

 ++++++

 The datapath testsuite as invoked by Vagrant above may also be run manually on a Linux system with root privileges.
+Make sure, no other Open vSwitch instance is running on the test suite.
 These tests may take several minutes to complete, and cannot be run in parallel.

 Userspace datapath
 '''''''''''''''''''